 Why should new visitors miss the chance to see Times Square’s bright lights?
 Cheer at a Broadway Show?
 Get incredible views at the Top of the Rock or Empire State Building?
 Because Midtown has too many tourists and a “tacky” vibe?
 Ha!
 Don’t make me laugh.

 So, new timers, go to Midtown and have a blast!
 You’ve my blessing.
+Being a tourist is one of my best tips for visiting New York for the first time, haha.
+Have fun with the cheesy souvenir shops, too.

 Is New York in 48 Hours Enough Time?